jlian/jlian.co/content/posts/hdmi-cec.md

 language:      ???
 ```

-Make sure your devices show up, then use monitor mode with the correct level[^log] of logging:
+If the expected devices show up, use monitor mode with the correct level[^log] of logging:

 ```bash
 cec-client -m -d 8